loopandlearn/news/docs/index.md

 #### Loop Features

 * The Pod Keep Alive feature for folks using Omnipod with iPhone 16 (all models) or iPhone 17e is now part of the released code
-* Live Activity Plots on the phone were improved
+* Live Activity Plots on the phone are improved
 * Live Activity on the watch now opens the Loop app on the watch
 * Bugfix: the G6 sensor start used to report a time in the future which messed up SAGE reporting on Nightscout - that is now fixed